iot-salzburg/panta_rhei/README.md

         cd ../setup/gost
         ./start-gost.sh

-*   Use a **shared filesystem** suited for docker (note that docker only allows to mount a subdirectories by default).
-This will **deploy each service with 2 replicas**.
+*   Use a **shared filesystem** suited for docker (note that docker only allows to mount subdirectories by default).
     In this example, we are using **GlusterFS**, find tutorials on how to set it up [here](https://www.howtoforge.com/tutorial/high-availability-storage-with-glusterfs-on-ubuntu-1804/)
     and [here](http://embaby.com/blog/using-glusterfs-docker-swarm-cluster/).
-    To deploy with an existing shared GlusterFS in `/mnt/glusterfs for each node`, run the compose file with the name `swarm_docker-compose-with-glusterfs.yml` on the swarm manager with:
+    To deploy with an existing shared GlusterFS in `/mnt/glusterfs for each node` and create the appropriate subdirectories, e.g. `/mnt/glusterfs/dtz/gost/postgis/`.
+    Then, run the compose file with the name `swarm_docker-compose-with-glusterfs.yml` on the swarm manager, which will **deploy each service with 2 replicas**.:

         cd ../setup/gost
         ./start-gost-with-glusterfs.sh

-The services should be available on [http://hostname:8082](http://hostname:8082) To check if the deployment was successful and to stop the services stack:
+In either case the services should be available on [http://hostname:8082](http://hostname:8082) To check for more details and to stop the services stack:

     ./show-gost.sh
     ./stop-gost.sh

 #### Configure the client